 - Overseeing construction on new units or maintenance and repairs by working with contractors and vendors.

 - Purchasing new gym equipment — especially if a piece of equipment breaks.

 Keep in mind that each project will require a different level of involvement.

 For example, some projects require managers to hire a third-party contractor.
 So, if this contractor has to complete work in a resident’s unit, especially while the resident isn’t home, the manager must oversee the project for security reasons.

 As has been noted, a condo property manager works closely with residents and the condo board.
 In other words, they act as a liaison between residents and between residents and the board.

-Managers must pay attention to residents’ concerns and bring them up to the board of directors.
+Challenges faced by condo managers include that they must pay attention to residents’ concerns and bring them up to the board of directors.
 Additionally, the manager must communicate decisions from the board to residents.
 In other words, condo property managers must ensure every person at the property is on the same page.

 To illustrate, residents’ questions and concerns for the board must pass through the manager first.
 Then the manager passes them onto the condo board.
 Lastly, the manager brings the response back to the resident who had the inquiry.